Advanced Therapies for Neurological Disorders

 Occupational Therapy

-Occupational therapists work with individuals to enhance daily living skills, improve independence, and address cognitive function.
+Working with clients, occupational therapists help to improve daily living skills, increase independence, and address cognitive function.

 Speech and Language Therapy